Is LifterLMS not sending email notifications when students perform a certain action?

 Here, you can configure all the basic and email notifications LifterLMS has to offer.

-Click on any of the email notifications to open its settings.
+Click on any email notification to open its settings.

 Scroll down to the Subscribers section and make sure there is a checkmark next to the right recipients.